LucaBoschetto/countdown.sh/README.md

 #### 🚧 Planned improvements

 - Add `--no-color` option to disable `lolcat` color piping.
-- Add the spread and frequency options to pass to lolcat
+- Add the spread and frequency options to pass to lolcat.